 Complete instructions are below.

-Starting with the spring 2021 term, all students must complete an attestation form.
+All students must complete an attestation form.
 This is required even if all of your classes are online.
-If you are enrolled in spring classes, your attestation is automatically included when you register so you don't have to complete another one.
+If you are enrolled in classes, your attestation is automatically included when you register so you don't have to complete another one.

 All employees are now required to submit a health attestation form.